Quick Facts about Insomnia

 Although hormonal imbalance is one of the main causes of insomnia during a woman's reproductive life, the root causes at each stage of development vary.
 For example, during puberty, insomnia tends to be caused by something different than that during menopause.

 During puberty girls become fertile, which means that the body begins to produce the fertility hormones, estrogen and progesterone.
-This hormone production increases gradually, which can sometimes cause dizziness.
+This hormone production increases gradually, which can sometimes cause insomnia.

 Pregnancy leads to extreme changes in the production of reproductive hormones, which along with other factors, like fatigue or bodily changes, can lead to insomnia.